Trends in Asset Management Marketing: What to Expect in 2016

 On the pitchbooks side, that means making sure you’re designing within that framework of what can be easily understood, animated, does a video make sense or not?
 So there are considerations regarding delivery and also on the data side.
 Automation can help a salesperson create a custom deck quickly, helping them be more compelling and customer-centric.

 Another aspect is integrating third-party data.
-There are tools out there like Plan Sponsored Network from Informa, or eVestment where you are able to look at deep analytics.
+Tools like Plan Sponsored Network from Informa, or eVestment give you deep analytics.
 They have some export tools into PowerPoint for presentation use.
 I think that those are going to be integrated and co-branded, meaning not just sourcing the data, but using the logo of the data source to obtain third party credibility.

 ET: The pitchbook problem is one that marketing and sales have to work together to fix.
-When they’re thinking about using technology to solve this problem, what are the most important things that they’re going to have to look at?
+When they’re thinking about using technology to solve this problem, what are the most important things to look at?
 You mentioned midsize firms, especially, are challenged by this because they don’t have the budget and resources to build a custom solution; they need to prioritize.
 What takes priority?

 AC: As we said, data and other content need to be up to date.
 The most important thing a company can have is a process.
 For example, if I make a request that only marketing can handle which includes notifying someone in compliance that new content is available for review, there needs to be an indication of exactly what has changed so compliance can see what’s different.
 They shouldn’t have to read the entire page unless it’s for context.
 If all they’re doing is reviewing changes on two lines, the process needs to make it easy for them to sign off on it.